 Scientifically, the evidence for breast milk production is suggestive but not conclusive.

-But because it can emulate estrogen in some people, doctors do not recommend it for people with estrogen sensitivity.
+But because it can emulate estrogen in some people, doctors do not recommend it for estrogen sensitivity.

 A root vegetable containing significant plant estrogen and dehydroepiandrosterone (DHEA).
-Wild yam has been used as a food source for centuries, but there is no evidence that it alters the structure of the body.
+Wild yam has been used as a food source for centuries, but there is no evidence that it alters the body’s structure.

-Formulators believe this plant has enzymes that stimulate metabolic cells to help shed fat in unwanted areas, according to the American Journal of Nutrition.
+According to the American Journal of Nutrition, formulators believe this plant has enzymes that stimulate metabolic cells to help shed fat in unwanted areas.

 An isoflavone compound made from soy that acts as a plant estrogen and beta-estrogen receptor within the body.
 Creators of the product believe that the estrogen hormone can improve the outward appearance of curves.